fairwaves/um-docs/markdown/FAQ.markdown

 How do you handle SMS and GPRS in your systems?

 **A:**
-Fairwaves base stations are able to provide basic services: Voice and SMS also Fairwaves provide GPRS, in terms of quality it disabled in production systems to get more capacity for the voice and SMS either that’s too slow to use it as data service.
-We considering to use WiFi instead of GPRS:
+Fairwaves base stations are able to provide basic services: Voice and SMS.
+Also, Fairwaves provide GPRS; in terms of quality it is disabled in production systems to get more capacity for the voice and SMS that is too slow to use it as data service.
+We are considering using WiFi instead of GPRS.

- - it’s affordable
- - it has enough bandwidth
- - It’s cost efficient

 _________________________

 **Q:**  What is the capacity of the subscriber database?

 **A:**
-A base station with one transceiver is able to handle from 200 subscribers (if you offer your subscribers a flat tariff with free local calls) to 500 (normal mode with tariffs still comfortable for subscribers).
-For example, with 10 000 subscribers you will need around 20 base stations.
-Please note this is very rough estimation.
+A base station with one transceiver is able to handle from 200 (if you offer your subscribers a flat tariff with free local calls) to 500 subscribers (normal mode with tariffs still comfortable for subscribers).
+For example, with 10,000 subscribers, you will need around 20 base stations.
+Please note this is a very rough estimation.
 __________________

 **Q:** Will the UMTRX work with UMTS?
+Ho

-**A:** UmTRX will be able to work with UMTS, but we don't have a software implementation for that.
+**A:** UmTRX will work with UMTS, but we don't have a software implementation for that.
 _____________________

 **Q:** How do subscribers pay their bills in terms of village service?

-**A:** 1. express card payment 2. physically bring money to the person who have an access for the enroll payments.
+**A:** 1.
+Express card payment; 2.
+Physically bring money to the person who has access to the enroll payments.
 ____________

-**Q:** How is subscriber provisioning  process goes, SIM Cards or Phone?
+**Q:** How does the subscriber provisioning process go, with SIM-cards or Phone?

-**A:** Sim card.
-You can program your own sim cards and this would be a closed network either you can use existed sim, then network would be open.
+**A:** SIM card.
+You can program your own SIM-cards and this would be a closed network.
+You can also use an existing SIM-card, then the network would be open.
 _______________

 **Q:** How is the billing system interconnected with MNO?